-Happenings in another church (we are not alone)
+Happenings in another denomination (we are not alone)

 Happenings Around the Church: The Newsletter of the Confessing Movement (within the United Methodist Church USA)